| Additional Resources Usage Tips |

 Low-Force, Tactile Mechanical Keyswitches

 - The low-force (45 grams) tactile mechanical keyswitches are engineered to provide both tactile and audible feedback.
-They are full travel (4 mm) and activate at approximately 2 mm, which allows the user to reduce the likelihood of experiencing regular jarring impacts when 'bottoming out" at the end of every keystroke.
+They are full travel (4 mm) and activate at approximately 2 mm, which reduces the likelihood of experiencing regular jarring impacts when 'bottoming out" at the end of every keystroke.
 The final 2 mm of key travel can be used as a braking area for the fingers.
-The peak force (57 grams) prior to activation provides a subtle tactile indication of the fire point, providing users a clear indication of how much force and travel is required to generate keystrokes.
+The peak force (57 grams) prior to activation provides a subtle tactile indication of the fire point, providing a clear indication of how much force and travel is required to generate keystrokes.

 Low-Force, Linear Mechanical Keyswitches